Get the eBook

 Deployment time

-The deployment times here are estimates based on our experience deploying the GenerativeAgent platform and other AI solutions in enterprise contact centers.
+The deployment times here are estimates based on our experience deploying GenerativeAgent and other AI solutions in enterprise contact centers.
 They represent typical durations from scoping to live production, derived from ASAPP benchmarks and industry studies.
-You’ll want to keep in mind that your specific deployment time could vary depending on your CX technology infrastructure, the availability of your IT and development resources, the AI agent vendor you choose, whether you work with a system integrator or other strategic partner, and other factors.
+You'll want to keep in mind that your specific deployment time could vary depending on your CX technology infrastructure, the availability of your IT and development resources, the AI agent vendor you choose, whether you work with a system integrator or other strategic partner, and other factors.

 With that in mind, the deployment time estimates should be viewed only as a guide to the relative ease and speed of implementing each use case.